What to know about Kash Patel, Trump’s pick to lead the FBI

 Now the steadfast Trump ally has been tapped to lead the federal law enforcement agency he’s pushed to overhaul.

-A look Patel, Trump's pick to replace Christopher Wray atop the FBI.
+A look at Patel, Trump’s pick to replace Christopher Wray atop the FBI.

 Patel has for years been a loyal ally to Trump, finding common cause over their shared skepticism of government surveillance and the “deep state” — a pejorative catchall used by Trump to refer to government bureaucracy.